bloblems/ascii.js/README.md

 Masks are special layers on which you can draw exactly like regular ones.
-The interesting fact about masks is that when they are put on the canvas or on layers, empty areas of the mask (space characters: ' ') will erase the same areas on the drawn layer. whereas whatever characters are drawn on the mask, if they are not spaces, they will not have any effect on the layer.
+The interesting fact about masks is that when they are put on the canvas or on layers, empty areas of the mask (space characters: ' ') will erase the same areas on the active layer. whereas whatever characters are drawn on the mask, if they are not spaces, they will not have any effect on the layer.

 This can be used, for example, to hide everything on the screen and make appears